 Top salespeople are able to engage and build rapport with the clients and customers they aim to serve.
-For reps, this can look like taking the time to learn about your customers and how your offering can alleviate their pain points, and asking meaningful questions during your initial calls with a prospect to establish a meaningful relationship.
+For reps, this can look like taking the time to learn about your customers and how your offering can alleviate their pain points, and asking meaningful discovery questions during your initial calls to establish a meaningful relationship.

 4. Problem Solving

 As a sales professional, your ultimate goal shouldn’t just be to close the deal — it should be to solve for the customer.
 That’s why reps should be expert problem solvers.

 Not only should salespeople be able to solve the problems directly in front of them, such as helping customers overcome objections, but they should also be able to anticipate future challenges that may arise and proactively prepare solutions.